 BFLEX

-The BFLEX program system is a special-purpose finite element tool developed for analysis of flexible pipes, umbilicals and power cables during load-out, installation and under in-service load conditions.
+The BFLEX program system is a specialized finite element tool developed for the analysis of flexible pipes, umbilicals, and power cables during load-out, installation, and in-service loading conditions.

-For non-bonded flexible pipes, BFLEX is widely used for ULS and FLS assessment of tensile and pressure armor wires.
-The non-linear behavior of the flexible pipes under complicated load conditions can be precisely predicted.
-The performance has been verified by full scale laboratory measurements with excellent agreement.
+For non-bonded flexible pipes, BFLEX is widely applied in ultimate limit state (ULS) and fatigue limit state (FLS) assessments of tensile and pressure armor wires.
+It enables accurate prediction of the non-linear behavior of flexible pipes under complex loading conditions.
+The model performance has been validated against full-scale laboratory tests, demonstrating excellent agreement.

 Application examples